nilpatel-ucb/kornermart-site/README.md

 Work went in this order:

-1. **Public marketing site** — floating nav, hero with sample fuel prices, Who We Are, a location grid with directions, KM Rewards (coming soon, with a points calculator), and a Careers section that lists every opening.
+1. **Public site**: regarding information of who and what KornerMart is.
-2. **Employment application** — `apply.html` collects contact info, address, roles, availability, preferred store, optional resume, screening questions, education, and employment history.
+2. **Employment application**: `apply.html` collects contact info, address, roles, availability, preferred store, optional resume, screening questions, education, and employment history of potential employees building KornerMarts application pipeline.
-3. **Legal pages** — Privacy Policy and Terms & Conditions, linked from the apply form and the site footer.
+3. **Legal pages**: Privacy Policy and Terms & Conditions, linked from the apply form and the site footer.
-4. **Supabase backend** — `applications` and `locations` tables, row-level security, and a private `resumes` storage bucket.
+4. **Supabase backend**: `applications` and `locations` tables, row-level security, and a private `resumes` storage bucket.
-5. **Staff hiring inbox** — password login, applicant list, detail pane, status changes, resume download, and CSV export.
+5. **Staff hiring portal**: allows for authorized staff via Supabase to access hiring portal.
 6. **Email alerts** — a Supabase Edge Function formats each new application and sends it through Resend to `kornermart@gmail.com`.

 Jobs and stores live in one shared file (`jobs.js`) so the homepage, apply form, and database stay in sync.